SofteamOuest-Opus/user-mgmt/README.md

 docker build -t opus/user-mgmt/db .
 docker run -d -p 5432:5432 --name postgres_dev -e POSTGRES_PASSWORD=****** opus/user-mgmt/db
 ```

 The database will be accessible on port 5432/tcp, user `postgres`.

-Database credentials for the apps are setup in `appsettings.json`.
+### Run back-end APIs

-### Setup Back-end APIs
+Database credentials for the apps are configured in `appsettings.json`.

-The following command examples are given with the private back-end API.
+The following commands are given with the private back-end API as an example.

 The same commands apply to public back-end API, with some small adaptations (folders, ports, etc.).